Jbachtiger/ci-pp3-hangman/README.md

 ### Solved Bugs
 1. Indentation Errors - a couple of times throughout the project I was getting an indentation error due to my lines of code not following the correct indentation procedure.
 I fixed this by going through the problem code line by line ensuring all the code was following the correct indentation rules

-2. Empty spaces, numbers and multiple letters counting as a guess - this issue was solved by refactoring the guess input into a take_guess_input function which has a while loop and if statement to validate the data before the input is accepted.
-[Link to commit](https://github.com/Jbachtiger/ci-pp3-hangman/commit/618065e7f02d53ebc83d7af0aa3af7ec3b1d5c92)
+2. Empty spaces, numbers and multiple letters counting as a guess - this issue was solved by amending and adding to the existing code in the take_guess_input function.
+The logic of the while loop was changed and exception errors were used to handle the input validation.
+Rather than using the isalpha() method the isdigit() method was used to ensure no numbers were inputted.
+The guess length code was kept the same but added into the elif statement rather than as the original while loop condition.
+[Link to commit](https://github.com/Jbachtiger/ci-pp3-hangman/commit/51ae5b9a8bd92f1ca2f6fcd43c713dcdafd9e43d)

 ### Known Bugs
 There are no known bugs left in this project.